Antoneeoo/Bheard/README.md

 - Start your project with Expo
   - Install the CLI `npm i -g expo-cli`
   - Start the project `expo start`
+  - Press the `w` key to get the web server for the app up and running
 - Open the project:
   - Sign in to expo and the project will appear in the app.
   - Or point your phone's camera at the QR code in the terminal (press "c" to view it).